jundalisay/spblist/content/en/social/cycles/russia.md

 <cite>Polybius</cite>
 {{< /q >}}

 Putin's war in Ukraine is exactly his attempt to preserve the balance of power to secure the existence of Russia.
-This balance has been alarming for him after NATO destroyed Iraq and Libya, and nearly destroyed Syria had he not interfered.
+This balance has been alarming for him after NATO destroyed Iraq and Libya, and nearly destroyed Syria had he not interfered*.

+{{< d t="Update Dec 2024" >}}
+The fall of Syria to Islamists, indirectly supported by Israel's attacks on Syria, proves that Putin's fears are valid.
+The current war is really between the 2 Negative Forces as the financial industry (Trader Class) and autocratic leaders (Warrior Class).
+The Negative Worker Class gets mixed is as populists, along with some Negative Thinker class as Islamists.
+{{< /d >}}

 ### The Modern Balance of Liberalism Versus Non-Liberalism